was111607/sample-gcp-nlp-flask/backend_api/README.md

 ## Running the backend
 To just run your app (that is, not deploying it just yet), you are recommended to create a virtual enviroment.
 This is just an environment where we install the specific dependencies needed by the project and can run the code.
 You can, of course, run the app without a virtual environment but it is usually easier to use one during the course of development as it allows you to effectively manage and isolate dependencies for different projects.

-If you wish to use a virtual environment, you are required to create it just once: before you run the backend for the first time, after which, you have to simply activate/deactivate your virtual environment.
+If you wish to use a virtual environment, you are required to create it just once: before you run the app for the first time, after which, you have to simply activate/deactivate your virtual environment.
 Not to worry, the following steps will walk you through it!

 ### Creating a Virtual Environment: